VickyHowe/Note-Taking-App/README.md

 + node.js with Express to handle middlewares
 + A MongoDB local database to store data
-+ CRUD Operations to handle User requests
++ CRUD Operations to handle User through RESTful API requests
 + Error Handling through custom middlewares
 + User Navigation through EJS with Bootstrap and CSS
 + A simple login system with Passport.js for authentication
++ API Route Definitions with Swagger